mariolo1985/scroll-callback/readme.md

 # scroll-callback

+This module will trigger a callback as your window is scrolling and return an element position.

 A work-in-progress vanilla JS module.

-This module will trigger a callback as your window is scrolling.

 Built by: [Mario Lo](https://github.com/mariolo1985)